 The Texas Higher Education Coordinating Board (THECB) provides a College Resume for public institutions in the state which includes a snapshot of enrollment information, student success and graduation rates, and cost of attendance.

-In the event of an emergency (or severe weather alert) affecting San Antonio College, students, faculty, and staff will be notified via text, phone call or email through the Blackboard Connect system.
+In the event of an emergency (or severe weather alert) affecting San Antonio College, students, faculty, and staff will be notified via text, phone call or email through the Rave Alert Communication System.

 San Antonio College does not tolerate sex discrimination, sexual harassment, or sexual violence of any kind, and is complete compliance with Title IX, a federal law that prohibits discrimination based on sex (gender) of employees and students of educational institutions.